binnes/raspberryPiWorkshop/part1/PREREQ.md

 - SenseHAT, which is an add on board for the Raspberry pi
 - DHT11 sensor with neopixel RGB LED.

-Both the options provide temperature and humidity readings and provide a feedback mechanism by displaying different colours.
-You can only use 1 option as the SenseHAT and DHT/neopixel cannot be simultaneously connected to the Raspberry Pi
+Both the options provide temperature and humidity readings and provide a feedback mechanism by displaying different colours on LED(s).
+You can only use 1 of the options as the SenseHAT and DHT/neopixel cannot be simultaneously connected to the Raspberry Pi

 If choosing the DHT sensor and neopixel option, the workshop instructions uses the DHT11 temperature and humidity sensor.
 This can be replaced with the DHT22 sensor, which has the same pinout, but offers a more accurate sensor.
 DHT11 is accurate within 2C, whilst the DHT22 is accurate to within 0.5C.

 There are a number of version of Raspberry Pi available.
 This workshop should work with all versions of the Raspberry Pi, but the SenseHAT will only work with newer versions that have the 40 pin connector (older Pis have only 26 connector pins).
 The Recommended version is the Raspberry Pi 3 Model B or Model B+

+### Hardware list

 - Raspberry Pi (search for **Raspberry Pi 3 model B+**)
 - MicroUSB cable or Raspberry Pi power supply
 - Micro SD card, minimum 8GB (an adapter is also needed to flash the card using your laptop or workstation, this may be a micro-full size SD adapter if your laptop has an SD card slot or a USB to SD card adapter) (search for **micro SD card 8GB**).
 - One of the following sections:
   - SenseHAT (search for **SenseHAT**)
 - OR
-    - NeoPixel RGB LED (or any other chainable RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734) (Search for **Neopixel 8mm or 5mm** - often sold in packs of 5)
+  - NeoPixel RGB LED (or any other chain-able RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734) (Search for **Neopixel 8mm or 5mm** - often sold in packs of 5)
   - DHT11 Temperature / Humidity Sensor (search for **DHT11 or DHT22**)
   - 6 x Female to Female jumper wires (search for **dupont cable f2f or f-f** - usually sold in packs of 40 cables)

 ## Installing the required software on your system